-Swing Gates hinge on one edge and swing open like a door, frequently traversing a 90° arc from the open and closed positions.
+Swing Gates hinge on one edge and open like a door, frequently traversing a 90° arc from the open and closed positions.
 Swing Gates may be a single or double leaf, and they can swing outwards or inwards.
 This type of security gate is found in domestic situations and residential areas thanks to the low cost, ease of installation and relatively low maintenance.

 Guidelines for automatic gate safety is set out in the Underwriters Laboratories (UL) Standard 325.
 This standard defines classes of automatic gate operators and the techniques that should be employed to prevent entrapment and reduce the potential for injury.
 Gate safety measures may include warning signs, audible alert, photoelectric sensors, contact sensors and other devices.

 Construction: This can make an enormous difference to performance and reliability of automatic gate operations.
-Gates need to be specially designed for automatic operation.